 This month’s batch of mini reviews, finally big enough to post, came out very varied.
 A book I liked but couldn’t give a full review to because I was on a vacation book binge, a pretty good novella that’d get a mini review anyway, a novel so mediocre that I didn’t have much to say, and a grumpy unexpected DNF.
 For once, more novels than novellas.

-I received an ARC of this book from the publisher (Crown) on Netgalley in exchange for an honest review.
+ARC received from the publisher (Gallery/Saga Press) in exchange for an honest review.

 I have had this book on my TBR for a few years, but when I heard the rerelease is even weirder and queerer and more indigenous, it shot up my TBR.
 And I’m very grateful I got the opportunity to read it, because Biopunk/New Weird in the vein of Vandermeer with mushrooms and queer pirates and some noir vibes early on is exactly up my alley.
 And it was a shockingly fast and easy read, too – I finished it in two sittings.